Imod7/Advent_Of_Code/2021/Day02/README.md

 1. create an array of aim where it has values only in the forward positions.
 2. create an array of forwards with only values in the forward positions.

+- Do not forget that when you slice the second value is not inclusive!!!

 ### Slice vs For loop
 - The code where I slice and recalculate the ```aim``` is very ineffient but it was good practice to see the difference with a for loop.